Rublon

-Rublon is a multi-factor authentication platform that offers an extra layer of security for users logging into networks, servers, endpoints, and desktop, cloud, web and mobile applications.
+Rublon MFA is a multi-factor authentication platform developed by Rublon sp. z o.o. that offers an extra layer of security for users logging into networks, servers, endpoints, and desktop, cloud, web and mobile applications.
 Rublon MFA secures remote access and local logins using hardware and software authenticators, including the Rublon Authenticator mobile app, which holds the digital identity of the account owner.
 Numerous Rublon MFA connectors allow strong authentication to be implemented for all or selected users.
 Individually configurable security policies allow customizing Rublon MFA to suit the organization’s needs.
-Rublon's multi-factor authentication platform helps protect enterprise data and achieve regulatory compliance.
+Rublon MFA helps protect enterprise data and achieve regulatory compliance.

 Available authentication methods

-Users who log in to a Rublon-integrated application can use one of the following authentication methods after providing their password:
+Users who log in to an application integrated with Rublon MFA can use one of the following authentication methods after providing their password: